OliverFlint/XrmTypesGen/README.md

 ### Using your types

-The generated type definitions depend on `@types/xrm`, so lets install them
+The generated type declaration depend on `@types/xrm`, so lets install them

 ```
 npm install @types/xrm --save-dev
 ```

-You are now free to use the new type definitions...
+You are now free to use the new type declaration...
 Here are some examples.

 Form Context: